Sometimes You Have to Pivot

 Why Your Apartment/House Sucks

 1. You haven't made a commitment.
-Like you would in a partner, you see good and bad in your new space.
-But in order to feel settled, you need to commit.
+As you would in a partner, you see good and bad in your new space.
+But to feel settled, you need to commit.
 Set a budget for what you want to spend, and think about how much you want to invest in that commitment.
 If you can take off work for a week or so to brainstorm with your new partner, even better!

 2. Burn dried sage.
 In every nook and cranny of your new space, walk around with burning, dried sage and set your intention for the space.
 It may seem a little airy fairy, but it allows you to welcome the space into your life and for the space to welcome you as well.